-Meet Saurabh Saluja – a salaried professional who is dedicatedly involved in his professional duties and spends the rest of his time between his family and Poker.
+Meet Saurabh Saluja – a salaried professional who is dedicatedly and involved in his professional duties and spends the rest of his time between his family and Poker.
 Saurabh discusses his love for Poker, his 1st live tourney win (which coincidently was at Las Vegas), the pitfalls to avoid, and more!
 Read on-

 Q. Tell us about your Poker journey.

-Having been brought up in a Punjabi family, playing teen Patti came naturally to me, and somehow luck always seemed to favour me when I played with my friends and family.
+Having been brought up in a Punjabi family, playing teen Patti came naturally to me, and somehow luck always seemed to favor me when I played with my friends and family.
 But, my Poker journey started way back in 2012 when I travelled to the US of A to meet my sister.
 I went to Vegas and ended up winning a decent amount in my first ever live tournament, I guess you could call it “Beginner’s Luck”.
 But, I have never looked back since.
-In 2013, I was introduced to online poker and the roller coaster ride continues till date.
+In 2013, I was introduced to online poker and the roller coaster ride continues to date.

-Q. What is your long term planning with Poker?
+Q. What is your long-term planning with Poker?

-Currently, I am a cash game player who loves to grind on mid-high stakes tables, but I do foresee making this as a permanent additional revenue stream in the future.
+Currently, I am a cash game player who loves to grind on mid-high stakes tables, but I do foresee making this a permanent additional revenue stream in the future.
 Post-retirement or quitting corporate life, Poker is the only thing I see doing for the rest of my active life.
 That, and travelling.

 Q. What are your thoughts on the 2019 WSOP Sprint?

 It’s really encouraging to see Pocket52 come up with such a simple and competitive challenge to fulfil the dreams of aspirants of this skill-based game.
-If you are disciplined enough and willing to put in quality time, almost 3-4 hours daily, you can achieve the goal in 60 days instead of the 120 days race period offered by Pocket52.
+If you are disciplined enough and willing to put in quality time, almost 3-4 hours daily, you can achieve the goal in 60 days instead of the 120 days grace period offered by Pocket52.
 The best part is that you are not competing with anybody but yourself; every day you have to beat your previous best and you are right up there.

 Q. Any advice for youngsters starting their Poker journey?

-Please don’t fall into the trap of thinking that Poker is a gamble or means of making easy money.
+Please don’t fall into the trap of thinking that Poker is a gamble or a means of making easy money.
 Poker is anything but gambling; you need to learn the skill and only then stake your monies on the tables.
 It’s your hard-earned money, don’t lose it so easily!